 Below are responses from the Baltimore Right to Water Coalition to amendments proposed by the Law Department for City Council Bill #20-0626, Modifications to the Water Accountability and Equity Act (WAEA).
-We would accept several amendments on good faith, but we oppose one amendment and offer three counterproposals to other amendments to better reflect the intention of the legislation.
+We have accepted several amendments on good faith, opposed one amendment, and offered three counterproposals to better reflect the intention of the legislation.